Ibexian/scifi-nn/README.md

 # scifi-nn
-Explorations in LSTM with a Sci-fi data set
+Explorations in LSTM with a Sci-fi data set using Keras

 For more info see [notes](notes.md)